-Once the decision has been made to sell a home, there are a number of factors to address before actually placing the property on the market.
+Once the decision has been made to sell a home and move to a new property, there are a number of factors to address before actually placing the property on the market.

 Today’s UK real estate market appears to be showing signs of recovery, but selling a home still requires taking advantage of every available means to make that property standout.
 Sellers are turning to professional “stagers” to advise them as to which personal items to remove and how to arrange furniture to best show off rooms.
 Professional stagers offer an unbiased opinion as to how the interior of a home first presents itself to an entering buyer.

 Removing the Clutter